msyamkumar/cs220-f21-projects/p12/README.md

 **Extra Hint:** If you haven't already done this, you could go back and create a function to parse html files.
 Then, you could use that function to solve Q19 and Q20.

 ## WARNING: Verify that you have used Boolean indexing of appropriate DataFrame to answer questions in this project.
 Verify that you have only used .iloc for lookups.
 You will **lose points** during code review if you use conditional statements or loops or .loc.

+## WARNING: You will not be able to upload your notebook without removing / commenting the code that you pasted to verify institution_df.
+So make sure to do that.

 ### Before turning in
 Be sure to **delete** all the downloaded (and created) files (`rankings.json`, `2019-2020.html`, `2020-2021.html` and `2021-2022.html`, `my_rankings.json`), run `test.py` again, and make sure there are no errors.
 If you do not delete the files before testing, your code may pass `test.py` even if your `download` function does not work.
 In that case, your code will pass `test.py` on your computer but fail on the autograder.
 If you turn in a version of your code which fails on the autograder, **we will deduct 5 points**.